Listen to this article:

 This is one of my favorite yoga poses for two people because it reminds me of being a little kid.
 This partner pose is great for beginners and advanced yogis alike, offering opportunities to explore other acrobatics if you’d like.

-- Begin with the base partner lying flat on the ground, engaging their ab muscles, and lifting their straight legs into the air like a 90° angle
+- Begin with the base partner lying flat on the ground, engaging their ab muscles, and lifting their straight legs into the air at a 90° angle

 - The flyer stands facing the base’s raised legs